Active Shooter Incident Management (ASIM) Advanced

 Prerequisites

-FEMA IS-100 and IS-200 are recommended, but not required.
+FEMA IS-100 and IS-200 are required for certified Law Enforcement, Fire, and EMS participants and recommended, but not required, for Telecommunicators, Public Information Officers, and Emergency Manager participants.
 A mixed-discipline instructor cadre is trained to coach participants to success regardless of rank and experience level.

 Course Completion Requirements